cogment/cogment-doc/docs/reference/python.md

 Parameters:

 -   `served_endpoint`: _ServedEndpoint instance_ - Details of the connection for the served components.
-If `served_endpoint.port` is zero(0), then the system will choose a free port.
-The port chosen is found in the `served_port` attribute of the Context.
+If `served_endpoint.port` is zero (0), then the system will choose a free port; in which case the port chosen is found in the `served_port` attribute of the Context.
 -   `prometheus_port`: _int_ - TCP/IP port number for Prometheus.
 Set to None to disable the Prometheus metrics server.
 -   `directory_registration_host`: _str_ - Hostname (or IP address) of the host to register to the directory (the port is taken from the `served_endpoint`) for the services registered.
 If `None`, the SDK will determine the current host IP address automatically.
 In some circumstances, the IP address determined by the SDK may be wrong (e.g. multiple interfaces, load balancing, firewall), thus a host must be explicitly provided.